How to Receive Stripe Webhooks Reliably

 charge.dispute.created | Customer disputed a charge |

-After saving, Stripe will generate a signing secret (starts with whsec_).
-Store this securely—you'll need it for signature verification.
+After saving, Stripe generates a signing secret (starts with whsec_).
+Store this securely—you need it for signature verification.

 Signature Verification: Your First Line of Defense